integer-net/magento2-module-template/dev/README.md

 ## Magento Compatibility

 You are asked which Magento versions you want so support.
-Based on the answer, version constraints for `php` and `magento/framework` are initialized in `composer.json`.
+Based on the answer, version constraints for `php` and `magento/framework` are initialized in `composer.json`, and test jobs generated in `.travis.yml`.
 Feel free to change those later, for example if you don't want to support older PHP versions.

 # Developing the template